 The animation shows a Schottky defect in NaCl.
 Schottky defects are point defects that occur when a pair of ions leave the structure.
-This maintains the overall charge but also resluts in a redution in density of the solid.
+This maintains the overall charge but also results in a reduction in density of the solid.
 Consequently there is a relaxtion of the ions around the vacant site and slight increase in volume.

 Schottky defects can lead to ionic conduction in solids.
-To view the mechanism click here.
+View the mechanism of conduction.

 We are sorry that this page was not useful for you!